The 7 Essential Elements of Art

 This doesn't mean that it's always necessary -- having a small range of values means that there's less contrast within the piece, but then this means that the artist is most likely relying on the colours to differentiate objects in a scene from one another.

-If you want to learn more about the basics of the elements of design, check out our drawing foundations classes, designed to get you started on your artistic journey!
-Be sure to check out the Winged Canvas YouTube channel as well, where we post free tutorials and art resources for all levels of artists!
+If you want to learn more about the basics of the elements of art, check out our drawing foundations classes, designed to get you started on your artistic journey!
+Be sure to check out the Winged Canvas YouTube Channel as well, where we post free tutorials and art resources for all levels of artists!